 4. Take your oath of office.

-6. Submit the application form with your oath, course completion certificate, and copies of your electronic seal and signature.
+7. Submit the application form with your oath, course completion certificate, a copy of your electronic signature, a legible photocopy of your driver’s license or state ID card, and the application filing fee.

 Requirements to be an Electronic Notary in Illinois

-Before you can apply to perform remote notarizations, you must first meet Illinois' requirement of holding a traditional Notary Public commission.
-Notaries must be a citizen of or lawful permanent resident in the U.S.; be a resident of the state of Illinois, or employed in the state and reside in a qualifying border state, for 30 days; provide your date of birth; and be proficient in English.
+Before you can apply to perform electronic notarizations for remotely located signers, you must first meet Illinois' requirement of being a traditional Notary Public or apply to become an IL Notary and Electronic Notary.
+An applicant must be a citizen of or lawful permanent resident in the U.S.; be a resident of the state of Illinois, or employed in the state and reside in a qualifying border state, for 30 days; provide your date of birth; and be proficient in English.

 Applicants must not be convicted of a felony nor have had a previous Notary commission revoked or suspended in the last 10 years.